ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab04.md

 If you see the second thing (the error message), it suggests that you ran `idle3` from some directory other than your `~/cs8/{{page.num}}` directory where your `convert.py` program is located.

-If you see the error, do this to get back on track (otherwise, just go on to th next step):
+If you see the error, do this to get back on track (otherwise, just go on to the next step):

 * Quit `idle3`
 * make sure that your `{{page.num}}.py` and your `convert.py` are both in your `~/cs8/{{page.num}}` folder